 So, relax and enjoy the pictures and accompanying text as you take a short voyage on “My Yellowstone Experience”!
 I hope you enjoy “My Yellowstone Experience” as much as I do.
 Maybe I’ll get to see you in Yellowstone one day!

 Jonathan Way has a B.S.
 (UMass Amherst), M.S.
 (UConn Storrs), and doctorate (Boston College) related to the study of eastern coyotes/coywolves.
-He is the author of 2 books: Suburban Howls, an account of his experiences studying eastern coyotes in Massachusetts, and My Yellowstone Experience.
-Jon is seeking an institution that will support him and his goals for long-term ecological research.
-He runs an organization Eastern Coyote Research, works seasonally for Cape Cod National Seashore, is a part time post-doctoral researcher with the Yellowstone Ecological Research Center, frequently travels to the Yellowstone area, and is seeking a publisher for a 3rd book project of his: “Coywolf”.
+He is the author of 2 books: Suburban Howls, an account of his experiences studying eastern coyotes in Massachusetts, and My Yellowstone Experience, which details – in full color – the spectacular wildlife, scenery, and hydrothermal features that can be found in the world’s first national park.
+Jon is a Research Scientist at Clark University where he is continuing his goal of long-term ecological and behavioral research on coywolves.
+He runs an organization Eastern Coyote/Coywolf Research, works seasonally for Cape Cod National Seashore, is a part time post-doctoral researcher with the Yellowstone Ecological Research Center, frequently travels to the Yellowstone area, and is seeking a publisher for a 3rd book project of his: “Coywolf”.

 E-mail for contacting Jon: email@example.com